ahsmr/Prince_Xares/README.md

 IMPLIED...

 Attribution:
 This project includes original work by **ahsmr**.
-If used, reused, or modified (publicly or privately), you must:
+If used, reused, or modified (publicly), you must:

 - Credit the original author: `ahsmr`
 - Provide a link to the original repository: https://github.com/ahsmr/Prince_Xares